hoosteeno/inject_tumblr/README.md

         }
       });
     </script>
-1) A fairly complete set of configurable parameters are below, with their defaults: jq.fn.inject_tumblr.default_options = {¶
+1. A fairly complete set of configurable parameters is below, with their defaults: jq.fn.inject_tumblr.default_options = {¶
       timeout: 5000,¶
       templatize: true,¶